fahimfarhan/coding-creed-origins/README.md

 # centurion-legendary-codes

+## "As you write your odyssey across the mountains and seas, remember: the fate of Greece journeys with you."
+AC Odyssey
 ## Useful Links
 * [What important topics of number theory should every programmer know?](https://www.quora.com/What-important-topics-of-number-theory-should-every-programmer-know)
 * [How do I prepare for Google Code Jam in 2018?](https://www.quora.com/How-do-I-prepare-for-Google-Code-Jam-in-2018)